Ealdor/pypbp/README.md

 Where:
 * maxim: max length number (1 - 21).
 * iters: number of iterations per number.
-High number means more complexity but more time to generate the puzzle (a good value is 10).
+Higher number means more complexity but more time to generate the puzzle (a good value is 10).

 > python new_generator.py gentestconv_20x20.csv 21 10